FelixKras/CodeRetreat-GOL/README.md

 # CodeRetreat-GOL-Platform
-This project is comprised of min UI application (c#) ehich allows testing GOL solutions (mannaged & unmannaged) The Dll's are loaded (as apose to refenced and/or linked) and run in the UI environment
+This project is comprised of a UI application (c#) which allows testing GOL solutions (mannaged & unmannaged) as DLL.
+The Dll's are dynamicaly loaded (as apose to referenced and/or linked) and run in the UI environment

 ![Alt text](MainScreen.png?raw=true "Main UI window")